-We have a list here of the most popular schools that require all scores, as well as a guide to looking this info up for any school in the country.
-Read on to learn which schools will want to see your entire ACT testing history.
+Wondering which colleges require you to send all your ACT scores when you apply?
+We have a list here of the most popular schools that require all scores, as well as a guide to looking up this information for any school in the country.
+Read on to learn which colleges want to see your entire ACT testing history.

 What to Know Before You Send ACT Scores

-So Which Schools Require All ACT Scores?
+Which Schools Require All ACT Scores?

 Sometimes just dialing up an admissions officer is the easiest way to get info about a college's ACT policy.